-If you or your child has not had a comprehensive vision examination in the last year, we recommend that you have this at our office.
+If you or your child has not had a comprehensive vision examination in the last year, our eye care expert in Auburn, California recommends that you have this at our office.
 During this visit, you will have a full vision health evaluation, including a visual field test, intraocular pressure test, dilation and/or optomap retinal scan.
-The doctor will also assess the anterior health of your eyes, and determine whether you are a candidate for glasses or contact lenses.
+Dr. Corinne Odineal will also assess the anterior health of your eyes, and determine whether you are a candidate for glasses or contact lenses.
 We recommend that you bring in all your current eye wear and contact lens prescriptions, as well as any contact lens solutions, or eye drops you may be currently using.

 If you or your child has had an eye examination in the last year, we recommend that you have your doctor send Dr. Odineal a copy of the most recent eye examination, and we will schedule you for a Binocular Evaluation.
 This is a shorter examination that goes in depth in evaluating the focusing, eye teaming and tracking of your eyes.